AlexiaDelorme/project-cookbook/README.md

 ## Future Features

-Please find below the list of improvements I would like to add to this project:
+As a matter of feasability or scope, I did not implement the below functionalities in my project and would like to add them to improve my project further.

-###### Future Feature 1 - description here
+###### Future Feature 1 - Rate and add comments to recipes
-- xxx
-- xxx
-- xxx
+- Users could add a grade (out of 5 stars) to the recipe and then a mean of all the users' grades would be displayed on the recipe description.
+- While rating the recipe, users can also add a comment to share their opinions about the recipe.

-###### Future Feature 2 - description here
+###### Future Feature 2 - Multiple languages
-- xxx
-- xxx
+- I would like to add the option to switch to other languages (French, English and Spanish).
+- I have noticed that there are very few cooking websites with multiple languages options.
+Well this is not a surprise as it can be very complicated to implement translation of recipes when the users are adding recipes to the database themselves.

+###### Future Feature 3 - Change unit of measures
+- I would like to add a button on the recipe description page so the user can switch units of measures.
+- For that, I would have to normalize commonly used units of measures:
-- xxx
+    - gramms/liters/cups for ingredients
+    - celsius/fahrenheit degrees for baking time

 # Technologies Used

 ##### [Balsamiq](https://balsamiq.com/)
-- I used Balsamiq to design my wireframes after drawing them manually.
+- I used Balsamiq to design my wireframes.

 ##### [Cloud9](https://c9.io)
 - I used AWS Cloud9 as my code editor for the project.